mustard seed

 Health Benefits

-• Good source of minerals like magnesium and manganese, essential for bone health and nerve function.
+• Provides minerals like magnesium and manganese, essential for bone health and energy production.

 Storage Tips

-Mustard seeds are best stored in an airtight container in a cool, dark, and dry place, like a pantry or cupboard.
-When stored properly, they can maintain their potency for up to two years.
-Avoid exposing them to moisture, heat, or direct sunlight, as this can degrade their flavor and quality.
-Ground mustard loses its flavor more quickly and should be used within a few months for the best flavor.
+Store mustard seeds in an airtight container in a cool, dark, and dry place, such as a pantry or cupboard.
+Properly stored, mustard seeds can maintain their flavor and potency for up to 2-3 years.
+Avoid exposing them to moisture or direct sunlight, as this can cause them to lose their pungency.
+Do not refrigerate or freeze mustard seeds.

 Background Squiggy